HugoRCD/vuejs-boilerplate/README.md

 - This template is fully responsive and use CSS pre-processors (SCSS)

 ## Getting Started
-To get started with My VueJS App, follow these steps:
+To get started with this VueJS App, follow these steps:

 ### Clone the repository:
 ```